Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U1: Add a reservation**

 **MSS** (Main Success Scenario)
-1. User inputs reservation details (name, phone, date, time, duration, number of people, table number, tags).
+1. User inputs reservation details.
 2. System adds the reservation to the schedule.
 3. System displays a successful reservation message.

 Use case ends.

 **Extensions** <br>
 1a.
-User input invalid parameters.<br>
+User input invalid parameters or invalid command.<br>
 &ensp; 1a1.
-System indicates input parameters are invalid and shows the correct example of use. <br>
+System displays an error message. <br>
 &ensp; Use case resumes at step 1.

 2a.
-The reservation has existed in the system.<br>
+The reservation exists in the system.<br>
 &ensp; 2a1.
 System indicates that the reservation already exists in the GastroBook. <br>
 &ensp; Use case resumes at step 1.